 The Hidden Organization: Mapping the Networks That Run Your Company

-Executive Summary: Strategic execution is the biggest challenge facing organizations today.
-It accounts for 70% of the failure in strategic outcomes.
+At a Glance: Strategic execution is the biggest challenge facing organizations today, with failure rates as high as 70%.
 In this article, we explore the origins of an increasingly popular sociological tool, and how network analysis mixed with behavioral economic thinking can reveal a hidden world where change and sentiment take shape.

-Do some mid-level employees quietly hold more power than their C-suite executives?
+Do some mid-level employees quietly nudge the organizaiton more than their C-suite executives?

 In most organizations, the people who drive performance, innovation, and resilience don't always reside at the top of an official chart.
 They’re hidden in the web of relationships that, if revealed, would show how their power and influence ripple throughout an organization.

-Take Maya.
+Let’s create a fictional organization to illustrate how this works in more complex, real-life situations.
+We’ll call our protagonist Maya.
 She wasn’t a manager.
-She didn’t have a direct team, didn’t hold a high-ranking title, and rarely appeared in leadership meetings.
-But, when critical questions came up—about customer needs, process gaps, or implementation plans—Maya’s name surfaced.
+She doesn’t have a direct team, doesn’t hold a high-ranking title, and rarely appeared in leadership meetings.
+But, when critical questions came up about customer needs, process gaps, or implementation plans, Maya’s name always surfaced.

 "Ask Maya," someone would say.